Neeharikatelu/Major-project/README.md

 - For each day:
   - Hypergraphs were created connecting wallets participating in token transfers.
 - Stored hypergraphs in **JSON** format for efficient analysis.

+- **Hypergraph Construction Preparation:**
+  `hypergraph_try.ipynb` processes the cleaned and labeled data to structure it in a format suitable for hypergraph modeling, treating each token as a hyperedge and wallets as nodes.
 ---

 ## 📈 Analytical Steps